-Judith Hannan is the author of Motherhood Exaggerated (CavanKerry Press, 2012), her memoir of discovery and transformation during her daughter’s cancer treatment and her transition into survival.
+Judith Hannan is the author of Motherhood Exaggerated (CavanKerry Press, 2012), her memoir of discovery and transformation during her daughter’s cancer treatment and transition into survival.
 Her most recent book is The Write Prescription: Telling Your Story to Live With and Beyond Illness.
-Her essays have appeared in such publications as Woman’s Day, The Forward, Brevity, Cognoscenti, Opera News, The Huffington Post, The Healing Muse, ZYZZYVA, Twins Magazine and The Martha’s Vineyard Gazette.
-Ms. Hannan is a lecturer at Yale University where she is working on a pilot study to document the healing power of storytelling.
-She teaches writing about personal experience to homeless mothers and at-risk adolescents as well as to medical students, and is a writing mentor with the Visible Ink program which serves patients at the Memorial Sloan-Kettering Cancer Center.
+Her essays have appeared in such publications as The Washington Post, AARP: The Girlfriend, Woman’s Day, Narratively, The Forward, Brevity, Opera News, The Healing Muse, and The Martha’s Vineyard Gazette.
+Ms. Hannan teaches writing about personal experience to homeless mothers, young women in the criminal just system as well as to those affected by physical and/or mental illness.
+She is a writing mentor with the Memorial Sloan-Kettering Cancer Center’s Visible Ink program where she also serves as an interventionist in a study to evaluate the benefits of expressive writing among elderly cancer patients.
 In June, 2016, Ms. Hannan joined the faculty of the inaugural Narrative Medicine program at Kripalu.
-She is a judge of the annual essay contest sponsored by the Arnold P. Gold Foundation and a recipient of the Foundation’s 2015 Humanism-in-Medicine award.
-Ms. Hannan serves on the board of the Children’s Museum of Manhattan and on three boards affiliated with the Mount Sinai Medical Center in New York—the Adolescent Health (where she now serves as President of the Advisory Board), the Children’s Center Foundation, and the Arnhold Global Health Institute.
-She lives in New York.
+She is a speaker and panelist on the topic of the healing power of writing.
+In 2015, she received a Humanism-in-Medicine award from the Arnold P. Gold Foundation.
+Ms. Hannan serves on the board of the Children’s Museum of Manhattan where she is also Writer-in-Residence.

 Judi is available for readings, panels and speaking engagements!

 Please contact Lisa Weinert for press and media inquiries: firstname.lastname@example.org